FISHARMNIC/CodingLang/README.md

 # CodingLang
-made for kali linux or windows kali WSL
+made for linux or windows WSL
 ---

 ### What is This?